 Babbitt’s chance to mend his ways

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 16, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 16, 1993

 Interior Secretary Bruce Babbitt will be in Colorado this week.
 His visit comes on the heels of a string of defeats for his controversial plans to rewrite the rules of the game for managing public lands in the West.